A simple improved low temperature correction for the hierarchical equations of motion: Theory

 For this approximation to be valid, we require that the approximated terms decay much faster than the characteristic system frequencies.
 In other words $\nu_k \gg \omega_{\sys}$ should be satisfied for $k\geq k_\mathrm{c}$.
-For problems with large system energy scales this approximation can break down, leading to slow convergence of the HEOM dynamics with respect to $k_\mathrm{c}$, even though such systems can be well approximated with simple perturbative theories.
-This is because the $k_\mathrm{c}=0$ limit of $\Xi_0$ is not consistent with weak-coupling perturbative theories.
-Examples of this slow convergence of the HEOM is shown in the left hand panels of Figs.~\ref{fig1} and \ref{fig2} for a spin boson model (details of which are given below).
+For large system energy scales this approximation can break down, leading to slow convergence of the HEOM dynamics with respect to $k_\mathrm{c}$, even though such systems can be well approximated with simple perturbative theories.
+This is because the $k_\mathrm{c}=0$ limit of $\Xi_0$ is not consistent with weak-coupling perturbative theories, as explained in Appendix \ref{wcqme-app}.
+Examples of this slow convergence of the HEOM are shown in the left hand panels of Figs.~\ref{fig1} and \ref{fig2} for a spin boson model (the details of which are given below).